Skip to content

 You can generate K8s resources as a zip file from config-deployer service and apply it to the deployment through a CI/CD pipeline using kubectl.

-You can follow steps and samples mentioned in Deploy a REST API via APK REST API to test out the above flows.
+You can follow steps and samples mentioned in Deploy a REST API via Kubernetes Gateway REST API to test out the above flows.

 You can undeploy the API by using the command below.